Are you looking for things to do in Akumal, Mexico?

 Akumal is a small town on the beach just north of Tulum, located in the region of Quintana Roo in Mexico.

-If you didn’t already know, the name Akumal interestingly derives from the Mayan language, in which it means “place of the turtles”.
+If you didn’t already know, the name Akumal interestingly derives from the Mayan language, which means “place of the turtles”.

 Akumal, Mexico: Travel Guide

-Spanish is not necessary for getting by.
-But in this region, a little Spanish goes a long way in gaining respect from the locals.
+Spanish is not necessary, but in this region of Mexico, a little Spanish conversation goes a long way in gaining respect from the locals.

 Things to do in Akumal